LegendEffects/Statusify/README.md

 ```

 Then follow individual package documentation.

+## Contributing
+Read through our [contributing guidelines](./CONTRIBUTING.md) to learn about the contribution process and style guides.

 ## Configuration
 Configuration is currently mainly supported through a builder pattern; however, this is not enforced.
 ```ts